-Or course, which kefir might be best for you depends on your personal taste.
-Still, data show that milk kefir has considerably more powerful probiotic properties and health benefits than water kefir.
+Or course, which Kefir might be best for you depends on your taste.
+Still, data show that milk Kefir has considerably more powerful probiotic properties and health benefits than water kefir.

-Yes, both milk and water kefir grains are 100% gluten-free.
-Although the cauliflower-like formations of kefir are called “grains”, they are symbiotic microbial colonies.
+Yes, both milk and water Kefirs are 100% gluten-free.
+Although the cauliflower-like formations of Kefir are called “grains”, they are symbiotic microbial colonies.
 They are not related to cereal grains like wheat, rice, oats, cornmeal, or barley.
-The drinks obtained from the fermentation of both water and kefir grains are also fully gluten-free.
+The drinks obtained from the fermentation of both water and Kefir grains are also fully gluten-free.